Provision for people with disabilities

 Funding and Value Added Tax

 A lot of the work required to provide access and other facilities for disabled people can be zero-rated for VAT for registered charities; churches are accepted as charities without having to register as such with the Charity Commission.
 More information about which goods and building works are eligible for zero-rating and whether your parish is entitled to VAT relief can be found at www.hmrc.gov.uk.
 VAT Notice 707/7 dated August 2002 is still valid and contains the pro-forma wording of a zero-rate certificate that the PCC must provide to the builders to present to their VAT office.
 There is a large number of grants are available for access works from various organisations.
-The Care of Churches team and some of the organisations whose contact details are listed below can help advise on this.
+The Parish Property Support Team and some of the organisations whose contact details are listed below can help advise on this.

 - Church Buildings Council, Guidance Note on Accessibility and Disabled People, available as a free pdf download from the ChurchCare website.